 November 21, 2011 - It is announced that former FBI Director Louis Freeh will lead an independent inquiry for Penn State into the school's response to allegations of child sex abuse.

-November 22, 2011 - The Patriot-News reports that the Children and Youth Services in Pennsylvania have two open cases of child sex abuse against Sandusky.
+November 22, 2011 - The Patriot-News reports that Children and Youth Services in Pennsylvania has two open cases of child sex abuse against Sandusky.
 The cases were reported less than two months ago and are in the initial stages of investigation.

 November 22, 2011 - The Administrative Office of Pennsylvania Courts announces that all Centre County Common Pleas Court judges have recused themselves from the Sandusky case.
-The office said this is to avoid any conflicts of interest due to connections with Sandusky, The Second Mile charity, or Penn State.
+This is to avoid any conflicts of interest due to connections with Sandusky, The Second Mile charity, or Penn State.

 November 30, 2011 - The first lawsuit in the scandal is filed on behalf of a person listed in the complaint as "John Doe," who says he was 10 years-old when he met Sandusky through The Second Mile charity.
 His attorneys say Sandusky sexually abused the victim "over one hundred times" and threatened to harm the victim and his family if he alerted anyone to the abuse.